OSGeo/grass-tutorials/CONTRIBUTING.md

 author: "Your Name"
 date: "2025-05-15"
 description: "Learn how to derive slope from elevation data in GRASS in a Jupyter Notebook."
-categories: ["beginner", "geomorphometry", Python]
+categories: [beginner, geomorphometry, Python]
-thumbnail: slope_thumbnail.webp
+image: slope_thumbnail.webp
 format:
   ipynb: default
   html: